We Analyzed the Future Direction of Genworth Financial Inc. (GNW), Here is What We Found

-Genworth Financial Inc. (NYSE:GNW) went up by 8.80% from its latest closing price compared to the recent 1-year high of $4.84.
-The company’s stock price has collected -2.22% of loss in the last five trading sessions.
-The Wall Street Journal reported on 01/04/21 that Genworth’s Merger With China Oceanwide Fizzles
+Genworth Financial Inc. (NYSE:GNW) went up by 3.64% from its latest closing price compared to the recent 1-year high of $4.84.
+The company’s stock price has collected 30.28% of gains in the last five trading sessions.
+Barron’s reported 9 hours ago that The Coming Alzheimer’s Crisis

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.